 The Length Of A DMT Trip

-A DMT experience will generally last 5-30 minutes.
-As with other psychedelic experiences, there is the onset, peak, period of coming down, and after effects.
+DMT will generally last 5-30 minutes.
+The average is about 15 minutes, start to finish.
+As with other psychedelic experiences, there is the onset, peak, come down, and after effects.

-The onset of the DMT is much faster than that of the other classic psychedelics, such as LSD, psilocybin, ibogaine, and mescaline.
-Regardless of the route of administration (i.e. vaporizing, smoking, or IV), when you take DMT, the onset occurs within a matter of seconds.
+Whether smoked or vaped, when you take DMT, the onset occurs within a matter of seconds.
 You can expect to feel effects in as little as 15 seconds.
 In contrast, with psilocybin or LSD, you may feel effects within 30 minutes.
 And when you take mescaline-containing cacti the onset can take much longer: 45-90 minutes.

 The effects of a DMT trip will wear off much quicker compared to other psychedelics.
 You can be fully immersed in what feels like another realm and then find yourself quickly regaining your sense of your body and the outside world.
 You will come down from the experience 1-8 minutes after the peak.
 With magic mushrooms, you will come down for 1-3 hours after the peak.
 And for LSD, this tail-end part of the experience lasts 3-5 hours.

-After effects refer to any remaining physical sensations, such as stimulation, as well as certain psychological effects, such as positive mood.
+After effects refer to any remaining physical sensations, such as stimulation, as well as certain psychological effects, such as positive mood, elation, confusion, or disorientation.
 When you experience these after effects, however, the primary subjective effects of the compound will be over.
 You won’t experience perceptual distortions anymore, but you may still feel some remaining effects of the drug.